vmware/cloud-director-extension-standard-library/documentation/extensibility-platform/defined-entities/rde-access-control.md

 ### The Tenancy Barrier and Defined Entities

-Cloud Director is a multi-tenant platform which enables cloud service providers to host multiple independent organizations within a single instance of the platform, ensuring resource isolation, self-service provisioning, and tailored access control for each tenant.
+VMware Cloud Director is a multi-tenant platform which enables cloud service providers to host multiple independent organizations within a single instance of the platform, ensuring resource isolation, self-service provisioning, and tailored access control for each tenant.

 The Defined Entities Framework also adheres to the multi-tenancy principles.
-Each defined entity is created within a specific organization in Cloud Director - either the provider organization (System) or a tenant organization.
+Each defined entity is created within a specific organization in VMware Cloud Director - either the provider organization (System) or a tenant organization.
 Defined entities cannot "cross" the tenancy barrier - a defined entity created in tenant A cannot be shared with tenant B and vice versa.
 Only defined entities created in the System organization can be shared with other tenant organizations.
 More than one tenant organization can have access to the same System defined entity.

 A provider admin can execute RDE operations in the context of a tenant organization by adding the `X-VMWARE-VCLOUD-TENANT-CONTEXT` header to such HTTP requests.